 Long Island in the Whitsundays is a 20-minute ferry or 1-hour cruise from our base in Shute Harbour, making it the closest island to the mainland.
 It also happens to be one of the prettiest Whitsunday Islands thanks to its striking landscapes and the entire island holding national park status.

 As the name alludes to, Long Island is a 9km long stretch with its widest point only being 400-200m.
-There are several secluded bays, graded walking tracks across the island and expansive coral fringing reefs to snorkel.
+There are several secluded bays, graded walking tracks across the island and expansive coral fringing reefs.

 Long Island hosts overnight anchorage and mooring opportunities for visiting private yacht charters as well as two eco-resorts for those wanting a secluded island escape.